 The area went some upheaval as the lands of Uigmuir had been previously settled by Flaem and most moved out into Flaem controlled areas as the McAllister clan moved into the new area with Malcolm, their clan head, as the new Baron.
 Malcolm ruled the peaceful sleepy dominion for nearly 20 years until, in one of Glantri’s greatest unsolved mysteries, he and his whole family were found dead.
 Uigmuir was ruled for several decades by the Capostria family until 880 when they moved on to an open Viscounty and the McAllisters came back into the noble ranks when Ossian McAllister won the Awards Festival and won the Barony which his clan created, ruled and were still living in.
 The McAllisters ruled Uigmuir until 949 when Charles McAllister became the Viscount of Bergen.
 Uigmuir then went through a series of different Barons as Glantri experienced 4 Award Festivals in less than 20 years bringing new noble Barons who barely had time to establish themselves before moving on.

 Since the formation of the Principalities Uigmuir has been a relatively sleepy, peaceful dominion with one major incident of note in the last 100 years.
 Even the Great War hardly bothered the people and lands of Uigmuir.
 Alphatian interests were most likely drawn to richer and more populous areas to the south so Uigmuir had relatively few instances of attacking monsters summoned by the Alphatians.
 Those that were found in Uigmuir were swiftly dealt with by the people of Uigmuir.
 However in 970 a band of Orc Tribes led by the notorious Thar of Orcus Rex made a daring and brilliantly executed surprise raid on northern Glantri using subterranean passages connecting the Broken Lands to the Wendarian Ranges.
 During his assault he overran much of Uigmuir and caused extensive loss in properties and lives before being driven off by forces from Fort Nordling.
-However before the arrival of Glantrian forces the Baroness Myra McDuff was captured by Thar and held for nearly a year before escaping and returning to her tower in what must have been a terrible ordeal for she was never seen again in public after that.
+However before the arrival of Glantrian forces the Baroness Myra McDuff was captured by Thar and held for nearly a year before escaping and returning to her tower in what must have been a terrible ordeal.
+She was never seen again in public after returning to Uigmuir.

 In 1015, the long serving and reclusive McDuff, was announced to have passed away and her previously unannounced heir and son, Angus McClintock (McDuff), a professor at the Great School of Magic who was known for his facial deformities more than he was for being a great wizard became the new Baron of Uigmuir.
-Most expect that Angus will remain at the Great School and continue to teach at the Great School but he has not yet announced his plans yet.
+Most expect that Angus will remain at the Great School and continue to teach at the Great School but Sir Angus has not yet announced his plans yet.

 Lochpond owes its name to several mountain lakes dotting Uigmuir valley, near the source of Aalban River.
 The village in reality encompasses quite the whole valley and consists of several small communities, relying on each other for help and trade.
 Mountain pastures are the joy of the livestock, mainly goats, which provides the community with the main source of food.
 The area is quite picturesque as gets a lot of tourists and people who vacation in the summer.

-Another great source of food comes from the lakes that abound of fishes.
+Another great source of food in Uigmuir comes from the lakes that abound of fishes.
 A trail leads up to Ossian Tower.
-The residence of the Baron, it derives its name from the Ossian McAllister who build it some 120 years ago.
-The small village of Uigmuir sits around the tower, it holds a small Temple of Rad, and is home to few craftsmen and artisans who provides few services to the Baroness and the people of the Valley.
+The residence of the Baron, it derives its name from the Ossian McAllister who built it some 120 years ago.
+The small village of Uigmuir sits around the tower, it holds a small Temple of Rad, and is home to few craftsmen and artisans who provide few services to the Baroness and the people of the Valley.
 Another trail leads downward to the village of Glen Dhubh mainly composed by Kaelics sheepherders who trade wool with the surrounding communities, then to the Barony of Adlerturm (and the village of Nahendorf).
 During winter, the valley is generally covered with snow.

 Villa Capostria, a Thyatian-style villa built by Christos Capostria beside one of the lakes, currently serves as lodging place for important visitors.
 Capostria tried at first to live in McAllister’s Mansion, but the superstitious Caurenzan didn’t like the fact the previous Baron, Malcolm McAllister, and his hold household had been found dead without any indication for culprit.
 The Mansion has been uninhabited for c.
 150 years now and, Malcolm and his friends happily haunt it searching for someone to uncover the old secret around their deaths.